kspi/dmenu-frecency/README.md

 If no application title matches the input, it it executed as a shell command (and saved for later suggestions).

+It scans XDG desktop files and optionally executables from PATH (off by default).

 ![Screenshot](http://i.imgur.com/UqwtAGL.png)

 ## Requirements